Murrumbidgee Valley Floodplain Management Plan

 The department is developing a whole-of-valley floodplain management plan under the Water Management Act 2000 for the Murrumbidgee Valley.
 This will replace the existing localised floodplain management plan that was originally developed under the Water Act 1912.

-Consultation on the key elements that will be used to prepare the draft Floodplain Management Plan for the Murrumbidgee Valley Floodplain has closed.
-We have reviewed submissions and published a What we heard report.
+Consultation on the draft Murrumbidgee Valley Floodplain Management Plan has closed.
+We have reviewed feedback received as part of Stage 2 public consultation and published a What we heard report.

 Report